Ruth Behar: Life and work

+Ruth Behar was born in 1956 in Havana, Cuba to a Jewish-Cuban family.
+Her father, Isaac Behar Mizrahi, was from a Sephardic Jewish family.
+Her father's parents had immigrated from Turkey to Cuba in the early twentieth century as part of a wave of Sephardic Jewish immigrants fleeing the disintegrating Ottoman Empire, the Balkan Wars, and the prospect of their sons’ conscription into the Ottoman army.
+Her father's side of the family spoke a combination of Judaeo-Spanish and Cuban Spanish.
+Her mother's side, by contrast, was Ashkenazi Jewish, with her maternal grandparents coming from Poland and Russia.
+When her Ashkenazi and Sephardic parents married in Havana in 1956, their unusual union was called an "intermarriage."
+Behar has written about this dual heritage extensively, including in her documentary Adio Kerida and in essays describing her grandparents' Havana wedding photo, the Ladino-speaking household, and the family's connection to Cuba's old Sephardic synagogue, Chevet Ahim (Shevet Akhim).

-Behar was born in Havana, Cuba to a Jewish-Cuban family of Sephardic Turkish, and Ashkenazi Polish and Russian ancestry.
-She was four when her family immigrated to the US following Fidel Castro's gaining power in the revolution of 1959.
+Ruth was four when her family immigrated to the U.S. following Fidel Castro's gaining power in the revolution of 1959.
 More than 94% of Cuban Jews left the country at that time, together with many others of the middle and upper classes.
 Behar attended local schools and studied as an undergraduate at Wesleyan University, receiving her B.A. in 1977.
 She studied cultural anthropology at Princeton University, earning her doctorate in 1983.

 In 1988, Behar was the first Latina woman to be awarded a MacArthur Fellowship.

 She travels regularly to Cuba and Mexico to study aspects of culture, as well as to investigate her family's roots in Cuba.
 She has specialized in studying the lives of women in developing societies.

 Behar is a professor at the Department of Anthropology at the University of Michigan in Ann Arbor.
 Her literary work is featured in the Michigan State University's Michigan Writers Series.
 A writer of anthropology, essays, poetry and fiction, Behar focuses on issues related to women and feminism.